GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 1. In general.--The General Services Administration shall make available under a Federal Supply Schedule the systems and services necessary to fulfill the requirements of this Act.
 2. Requirements.--The Federal Supply Schedule described in paragraph (1) shall, to the extent practicable, ensure interoperability between executive agencies, compliance with industry standards, and adherence to best practices for design, accessibility, and information security.

+*Note: The link below opens a .pdf file hosted on Congress.gov.
+It is 246 KB in size and four pages long.*

 {{< /card-policy >}}